EndlessInternational/adaptive_configuration/README.md

 - **Using the `:as` Option:**
   - `parameter :apiKey, String, as: :api_key` defines a parameter that you set using `apiKey`, but it's stored as `:api_key` in the result.
-  - Similarly, `group :userSettings, as: :user_settings` maps the group name.
+  - Similarly, `parameters :userSettings, as: :user_settings` maps the parameters name.
 - **Setting Values:**
   - In the build block, you use the original names (`apiKey`, `userSettings`), but the values are stored under the mapped keys.